HoareLea/SAM_SolarCalculator/README.md

 Examples of how to use `SAM_SolarCalculator` can be found in the [Examples](https://github.com/HoareLea/SAM_SolarCalculator/tree/master/Examples) directory.

+## Contributing
+If you would like to contribute to SAM_SolarCalculator, please fork the repository and submit a pull request.
+Before submitting a pull request, please make sure that your code adheres to the coding standards and conventions used in the project.

 ## Licence ##

 SAM is free software licenced under GNU Lesser General Public Licence - [https://www.gnu.org/licenses/lgpl-3.0.html](https://www.gnu.org/licenses/lgpl-3.0.html)